estifanos4304/alx-pre_course/README.md

-i supposed to edit this thing and pull it
+this is the second try to edit and pull